 How Revolving Credit Works

-You may get a credit card with ACME Bank with a $1,000 credit limit.
-You have the ability to make purchases on the card at any time as long as you stick to the terms (e.g. don't go over the limit and make the minimum payment on time).
+You may get a credit card with ACME Bank with a $1,000 credit limit and the ability to make purchases on the card at any time as long as you stick to the terms (e.g. don't go over the limit and pay at least the minimum payment on time each month).

 You start month two, with a $75 and $925 of available credit.
 You're charged $10 in finance charges because you didn't pay your balance in full last month.
 You make another $100 in purchases, bringing your balance to $185 (the previous balance + interest + your new payments) and your available credit is $815.
 Again, you have the choice of paying the balance in full or making the minimum payment.
 You choose to pay in full this time.
 You pay the entire balance of $185, bringing your balance to $0 and your available credit back to $1,000 to start month three.

-Note that charge cards deviate slightly from the definition of revolving credit.
-While you can use your available credit repeatedly, you cannot revolve the balance over several months without facing stiff penalties.
+Charge cards deviate slightly from the definition of revolving credit.
+While you can use your available credit repeatedly, you cannot revolve the balance over several months without facing penalties.
 Charge cards require you to pay the balance in full each month.